 This temple enshrines Vishnu and his consort Lakshmi, Bhrahma and Saraswati, Shiva and Parvati.
 This temple is also called Nepakshetram or Adimapuram.
 It is believed Tirumangaialwar lived here, supervising the renovation of the Srirangam temple.
 Deities: There are shrines dedicated to the trinity - Shiva and his consort Vadivudaiamman, Brahma and his consort Saraswati, Vishnu and his consort (Purushottaman and Poornavalli).
 Shiva is worshipped in the form of Bhikshatanar.

-The fifth head of Brahma was pulled out by Shiva and stuck to his palms.
+Legend: The fifth head of Brahma was pulled out by Shiva and stuck to his palms.
 It could be removed only after receiving alms from Mahalakshmi.

 Brahma is regarded as a guru - teacher, and hence offered worship on Thursday's.